ulfnic/exec-in-term.bash/README.md

 # exec-in-term
-Execute a command in a new interactive terminal window
+Execute a command in a new interactive terminal window.

 ## Syntax
 ```bash